 Launching Photoshop from within Premiere Pro

-A simple way to create an Adobe Photoshop graphic or title is described at pp. 403 of Adobe Premiere Pro CC 2018 Release Classroom in a Book:
+A simple way to create an Adobe Photoshop graphic or title is described at pp. 403 of Adobe Premiere Pro CC 2018 Release Classroom in a Book and in Chapter 15 ("Creating New Graphics") in the Adobe Premiere Pro CC 2020 Release Classroom in a Book.

 - Inside Premiere Pro with a project file open, follow these steps: